Malivil/TTT-Randomat-20-Jingle-Jam-2022/README.md

 ## The Snap
 _Suggested By_: Dragna\
 Thanos has activated the Infinity Gauntlet... say goodbye to 1/2 of your friends.
-If this causes the round to be won by the innocents, everyone snapped will respawn exactly where they wre.
+If this causes the round to be won by the innocents, everyone snapped will respawn exactly where they were.
 \
 \
 **ConVars**